tundra-code/Aurora-Mutation-Tutorial/aurora-mutate-image-support/README.md

 If the command is `insert-image`, we extract the selected text (complicated, I know) and inserts an image using the draftjs image plugin.
 It then calls `this.props.onChange` to pass in the new state.
 Otherwise, we let `this.props.handleKeyCommand` handle it, if it exists.

+There's also a bunch of code at the top of the file creating the various plugins and such.
+That's just as described by the `draft-js` web tutorials.
+I just copied the code over; it's not mutation specific.

 ### Toolbar
 We want the functionality of `command+k` to be in the Aurora toolbar, so we register it: